 In addition, MMIS has in place a series of coding system "edits" that prevent billing for two or more services that cannot occur at the same time.
 Claims that are rejected by MMIS due to system edits are reviewed by the DDA federal billing unit.
-Based on this review, if the services were actually rendered in accordance with the PCP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
+Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
 If the services were not actually rendered, then the claim is denied.

-Until all of the billing for these services transitions to LTSSMaryland, Assistive Technology and Services, Behavioral Support Services, Environmental Assessments, Environmental Modifications, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Nursing Services, Participant Education, Training and Advocacy Supports, daily and camp Respite Care Services, Transportation, and Vehicle Modifications will be claimed via either a paper billing process using the CMS 1500 Form or direct submission by the provider into MMIS.
+Until all of the billing for these services transitions to LTSSMaryland, Assistive Technology and Services, Behavioral Support Services, Environmental Assessments, Environmental Modifications, Family Caregiver Training and Empowerment Services, Family and Peer Mentoring Supports, Housing Support Services, Nursing Services, Participant Education, Training and Advocacy Supports, Respite Care Services, Transportation, and Vehicle Modifications will be claimed via either a paper billing process using the CMS 1500 Form or direct submission by the provider into MMIS.
 The CMS 1500 is completed by the provider of services and submitted to DDA for review.
-If the CMS 1500 is consistent with the participant's SFP based on their his or her PCP, then the DDA submits the claim to Medicaid to be entered into the MMIS system.
+If the CMS 1500 is consistent with the participant's SFP based on his or her PCP, then the DDA submits the claim to Medicaid to be entered into the MMIS system.
 Providers may also directly submit these service claims electronically to MMIS.
 Claims that are rejected by MMIS are reviewed by the DDA federal billing unit.

-Based on this review, if the services were actually rendered in accordance with the PCP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
+Based on this review, if the services were actually rendered in accordance with the PCP and SFP, the claim will be paid either with State funds only (if not a waiver-covered service), or, the claim is corrected and resubmitted (if a waiver-covered service).
 If the services were not actually rendered, then the claim is denied.

-When DDA providers fully transition from billing in PCIS and using the paper billing process to billing in Maryland's Long Term Services and Supports system, LTSSMaryland and using Electronic Visit Verification (EVV) for Personal Supports and any other CMS required services, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their LTSSMaryland PCPs Detailed Service Authorization. .
+When DDA providers fully transitions from billing in PCIS and using the paper billing process to billing in Maryland's Long-Term Services and Supports system, LTSSMaryland and using Electronic Visit Verification (EVV) for Personal Supports and any other CMS required services, providers will electronically bill for all Waiver services for participants based on the services and allowable units in their LTSSMaryland PCPs and Detailed Service Authorization.
+The PCPs will be loaded into the LTSSMaryland system and will be the basis of provider billings.
 The LTSSMaryland system will interface with MMIS to adjudicate claims and pay providers for rendered services.
-Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP Detailed Service Authorization.
+Edits and limits will be placed in LTSSMaryland and in MMIS to prevent overbilling and billing for services that are not authorized or in an individual's PCP and Detailed Service Authorization.